 What is an accredited European school?

-Accredited European Schools are schools which, without forming part of the network of European Schools organised by the intergovernmental organisation ‘The European Schools’, offer a European education that meets the pedagogical requirements laid down for the European Schools but within the framework of the national school networks of the Member States and hence outside the legal, administrative and financial framework to which the European Schools are compulsorily subject.
+Accredited European Schools are schools which offer a European education that meets the pedagogical requirements laid down for the European Schools but within the framework of the national school networks of the Member States.
+Accredited European Schools are thus outside the legal, administrative and financial framework to which the European Schools are compulsorily subject.

-Why open/set up accredited schools in EU territory?
+Why open/set up accredited schools on EU territory?

-Since 2005, on the basis of the recommendations of the European Parliament, the European Schools have opened up their curricula and the European Baccalaureate to national schools.
+Since 2005, on the basis of the recommendations from the European Parliament, the European Schools have opened up their curricula and the European Baccalaureate to national schools.

 What are the different types of schools that offer a European education ?